Little Folks (British magazine)

 Little Folks was a British children's magazine published monthly by Cassell & Company from 1871 until 1933.
 The magazine published stories by well-known authors including Sarah Pitt, Bernard Heldmann, and Bella Sidney Woolf.
 Illustrators included Edward S. Hodgson, Kate Greenaway and Harry Rountree.

 Sam Hield Hamer was editor for a twelve year period between 1895-1907.
+Herbert Williams was editor for an unknown period, including from 1920 to 1927.

 Content

 The well-illustrated magazine contained serial stories, short stories about history and adventure, poetry, puzzle games, and letters from readers.

 In 1872 the magazine published biographies of Wolfgang Amadeus Mozart and John Bunyan.
 There was a column entitled Music Made Easy for Little Folks, plus Bible lessons, and stories on children from other lands.

 In 1915 regular columns included Pages for Hobbies, Little Folks Library Club, Little Folks Science Club – conducted by "Sparks", and Little Folks Nature Club – by "Kingfisher".
 (In 1919 "Squirrel" conducted the nature column.)
 The later column held competitions for drawings and prose on nature subjects.

+The November 1926 issue contained the opening installment of a new school serial by Dorothy Moore, plus a boys’ adventure story entitled “Pirate Gold” by Peter Martin.
+Prizes were offered for readers’ submissions in the Competition Corner section.